Donkey sculpture on front lawn burned in Maine town

 The Sagadahoc County dispatch confirmed that a sheriff’s deputy was looking into the property damage.

-Maine Rep. Seth Berry, D-Bowdoinham, called it “An act of arson and of political terrorism.”
+Maine Rep. Seth Berry, D-Bowdoinham, called it “an act of arson and of political terrorism.”

 “For 51 years, I have felt safe in Bowdoinham.
 It has always been a place where doors are unlocked, and acts of violence only happen in the news.
 But not anymore,” Berry wrote.
-“An act of arson and of political terrorism was committed on the private front lawn of two constituents, living right on Main St in the heart of our town.”

-The donkey sculpture was built by Doug Chess, a local artist and bus driver, out of wood, wire, cardboard, fiberglass and other materials.
-It had been circulating to different lawns around Bowdoinham and Richmond and had been at Turgeon’s since Friday.